Kammielatay/SQL-Case-Study/README.md

-# 📊 Campaign Performance Analysis – SQL Project
+# 📊 Campaign Performance Analysis – SQL Case Study

 ## Overview
 This project was created as a marketing data case study using a fictional dataset from Kaggle.
 The goal was to answer key business questions using SQL views and deliver strategic, data-backed insights for campaign optimization.